JEFworks-Lab/jefworks-lab.github.io/join.md

 3. If we think you may be a good fit, we will invite you out for an on-site interview.
 The on-site interview will likely take up an entire day.
 It will involve an hour presentation in addition to one-on-one discussions with Prof. Fan as well as others in the department, including faculty, post-docs, as well as graduate students and even undergraduate students.
 The purpose of this visit is to assess fit.
 Not every post-doc, no matter how talented, will be the best fit in every lab.
 You should also take this visit as an opportunity to assess whether you will be able to be happy and productive in this lab for the next few years of your life.

-	*COVID-19 UPDATE*: Due to concerns for health and safety, we will be suspending on-site visits until further notice.
-Alternatively, we will reach out and set up a time for Zoom teleconferences that will likely take up an entire day.
-It will involve an hour presentation in addition to one-on-one discussions with Prof. Fan as well as others in the department, including faculty, post-docs, as well as graduate students and even undergraduate students.

 4. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
 She will then reach out with an offer or encourage you to keep looking.
 We will work with you to discuss the terms of your hire, including salary, benefits, professional development opportunities, and anything else you may need to be successful here and through your career trajectory.

 Successful computational post-doc applicants will have: